Reverse Chronological Resume Format: Guide & Best Practices

 Hiring managers prefer receiving chronological resumes, as they are easy to scan through and transparent about your sequence of jobs.
 It helps them quickly evaluate if your previous job title and responsibilities make you a good fit.
 Plus, chronological resumes show that you don't hide employment gaps or other issues.

-When to use a reverse chronological resume?
+When to use this format?

 A chronological resume will bring you closer to the dream job in the following situations:

-- You have no large employment gaps.
+• You have no large employment gaps.
 This type of resume includes employment dates in the month/year format.
 Thus, if you have gaps in employment, they will be visible at a glance.

 Thinking that the chronological resume is the best resume format for you?
 Keep reading to find out what exactly to include on your resume.

-How to Write a Reverse Chronological Resume Step-by-Step
+How to Write a Resume: Step-by-Step

 Let's now explore how to create a resume in the traditional job-history format.
 This step-by-step guide will help you build a resume in the correct chronological format.